 Make a contribution to the protection and conservation of Parcs Québec network national parks by participating in the Fonds Parcs Québec Adopt an Animal program.

-June 21, 2013 - Please note that the Thomas-Fortin Visitors Centre (km 31 Route 381) is closed for the season.
+Please note that the Thomas-Fortin Visitors Centre (km 31 Route 381) is closed.
 Temporary signs and signals have been installed to facilitate traffic to Mont-du-lac-des-Cygnes Visitors Centre (km 21 Route 381).

-April 30, 2013 - Due to major construction work, the campground, access to the lake, and the sandy shores of Lac Arthabaska will be closed this year.
-The construction of a new Discovery and Visitors Centre will start this spring and continue on until late autumn, 2013.
+Due to major construction work, the campground, access to the lake, and the sandy shores of Lac Arthabaska will be closed this year.
+The new Arthabaska Discovery and Visitors Centre, currently under construction, will not accommodate tourists in this area in the summer of 2014.
 The campground will also be completely renovated, with the addition of a new loop of semi-serviced sites and some Huttopia tents.
 Thank you for your understanding.

 A single piece of firewood can destroy millions of trees.
 Invasive insects and diseases can hide inside it.
 Buy it locally.
 Burn it on site.
 Find out more